xahmol/OricScreenEditor/README.md

 *Selecting character or color*

-Press **SPACE** or **ENTER** to select the hightlighOric character or color as new character or color to plot with.
+Press **SPACE** or **ENTER** to select the hightlighted character or color as new character or color to plot with.
 This leaves the palette mode.

 *Storing to a favorite slot*

-Pessing **0-9** stores the presently highlighOric character to the corresponding favorite slot.
+Pessing **0-9** stores the presently highlighted character to the corresponding favorite slot.

 *Toggle visual PETSCII mode*